vrisdng/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous conTAct home folder.

 Alternatively, save a copy of your data as a `.json` file using the `save <file_name>` command.
 Then, send the `.json` file directly to the other Computer and load it in the conTAct app using the `load <file_name>` command.